-1. Time to process a Verification
+1. Time to process a verification

 With the technology available, lawyers can verify their client’s identity through applications, like triVOI offered by triSearch.
 The verification of person and documents can be done in a few simple steps.

 For example, sending a client to get verified at the post office could take a few days, as the client has to organise a time to go and make sure they have all the points of identification, or else they will have to return again.

 We all know the saying time is money.
 By removing all the unnecessary manual tasks involved in verifying a client’s identity, you are removing the labour cost involved, meaning you can spend time on more important tasks.

 Not only does it save legal professionals in time ‘associated’ costs, the cost difference between using an application verse sending a client to the post office is evident.

-3. Verification of Remote clients
+3. Verification of identity for remote clients

 Technology has allowed us to have peace of mind when it comes to verifying clients from remote locations.
 With the ability to have a face-to-face video calls, you can be confident that the person you are about to do business with, is who they say they are.

 The introduction has made verification simple and accessible from all locations.
 Not only saving your clients on the travel involved to reach your office, they also save on the cost involved in the verification.